-GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 2001 Considered in: With Measures (WM) Scenario
+GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 2001

 The Law no. 239/2007 on Vegetable Kingdom163

 The Law establishes the legal framework for conservation, protection, restoration and use of vegetable kingdom objects.
 With regard to the LULUCF sector, the law provides for: grass harvesting and grazing shall be done using methods that ensure the rational use of vegetable kingdom resources, biodiversity conservation, soil protection and aquatic objectives.
 The limits of the special use of the plant kingdom are set by the central authority empowered to manage natural resources and protect the environment.